-Once mined in many places throughout the world but now mostly in Canada, Russia, Africa, and China, asbestos is a naturally-occurring mineral that was used for decades as an insulator for a host of products, many used in homes throughout the world.
+Asbestos was once mined in many places throughout the world; however, now it can be found predominately in Canada, Russia, Africa, and China.
+Asbestos is a naturally-occurring mineral that was used for decades as an insulator for a host of products, many of which have been used in homes throughout the world.

 Six different types of asbestos have been identified.
 These types are divided into two groups:

 Serpentine – This variety of asbestos has a layered structure and curly fibers.
 Chrysotile asbestos is the only type in this category and was the kind of asbestos most often used in buildings in the United States.